 Entries will be judged according to the judging rubric available on this website.
 Please note that the integration of and inspiration from a team's assigned public domain materials weigh heavily on the judging rubric in most award categories.

-- Teams must register before the festival Launch Event on January 28th, 2022.
+- Teams must register before the festival Launch Event on January 20th, 2023.
 Each team must designate an individual to fill the roles of producer, director, screenwriter, and composer.
-Two or more of these roles may be filled by the same individual, but two individuals cannot fill the same role.
+Two or more of these roles may be filled by the same individual, but each team will need to designate an award recipient for each role category for administrative purposes such as award disbursement, communication, etc.

-- The Producer of each team will also serve as the Team Captain.
+- Each team will need a Team Captain.
 The Team Captain will be responsible for responding to communications from the contest organizers to ensure the team is fully compliant and qualified before the beginning of the contest.

-- Teams may have as many members as they desire, so long as all crew members are current BYU Students.
-Teams may use actors or musicians that are not BYU students in their films, but only BYU students will be eligible to receive prize awards for their participation in the contest.
-In order for an actor to be eligible to receive the award for Best Acting Performance, they must be registered as a team member.
+- Teams may have as many members as they desire, so long as all crew members are current BYU or BYU-Idaho Students.
+Teams may use actors or musicians that are not BYU or BYU-Idaho students in their films, but only BYU or BYU-Idaho students will be eligible to receive prize awards for their participation in the contest.
+In order for an actor to be eligible to receive the award for Best Acting Performance, they must be nominated at submission.

-- For interested participants who do not yet have a team, or for teams interested in recruiting crew members or actors for specific roles, the event website will feature a directory.
-Actors or crew members may sign up for this directory to exhibit their willingness to join a team and list their qualifications alongside their name.
+- For interested participants who do not yet have a team, or for teams interested in recruiting crew members or actors for specific roles, the event website will feature a crew and talent directory.
+Actors or crew members may sign up for this directory to exhibit their willingness to join a team and list their qualifications.
 It is the responsibility of individual participants and team captains to ensure all teams are finalized before the festival’s start date.
 Please note, adding your name to this directory does not guarantee that you will be added to a team to participate in the competition.

 - All films must be no more than five minutes long.